princessskye/re.dfined-y99-bio/README.md

 - Python 3.6 or higher
 - pip (Python package installer)
 - Access to YouTube Data API and Last.fm API
+- A Last.fm account connected to your music service of choice.
+[Last.fm Help](https://www.last.fm/about/trackmymusic)

 ## Install Instructions